-A worthwhile purchase if you're shopping for a simple, monochrome laser printer and mostly print text-based documents.
+So, this is a worthwhile purchase if you're shopping for a simple monochrome laser printer, and mostly print text-based documents.